Huu Mai, Artist-in-Residence in Piano

 As a concerto artist, he has performed with orchestras such as the Cobb Symphony Orchestra and the Gwinnett Symphony Orchestra.
 As a collaborative artist, Mr. Mai has toured with tenor, Ken Lavigne, and performs with a number of other artists including saxophonist, Thomas Giles, and violinist, Sinisa Ciric.
 He served as organist and associate director of music at Kennesaw United Methodist Church, music director of the Unitarian Universalist Metro Atlanta North Congregation, and music director at Unity North Atlanta Church.
 Mr. Mai continues to remain an active choral conductor in the Atlanta area.

 In 2014, Mr. Mai conducted the Atlanta premier of “Shanti: A Journey of Peace” by Kanniks Kannikeswaran featuring a diverse ensemble including a Hindustani chorus, a western chorus, full orchestra, Hindustani instrumentalists, and traditional Indian dancers.
 An avid composer, a number of his compositions have been featured in concerts including his song cycle, “Three Songs of Eternity,” choral works, “Image” and “You Are Not Forsaken,” among others.
 Mr. Mai performs and composes music spanning many genres from concert music, Broadway, and contemporary commercial music.

 Currently Artist-in-Residence in Piano at the Kennesaw State University School of Music, Mr. Mai's intention is to inspire aspiring musicians to develop into the versatile, proficient, and imaginative artists our ever-evolving world demands.
-He also proudly serves as the accompanist and assistant to the interim director for the world-renowned Atlanta Boy Choir.
+He also proudly serves as the Assistant Director for the world-renowned Atlanta Boy Choir.